AustinNick/AustinNick/readme.md

 # Hi everyone 🖐️

-My name is Austin Nicholas Tham, 20 y.o, currently a second-year IT Student at Pradita University.
-Focusing on Back-end Dev.
+My name is Austin Nicholas Tham, 20 y.o, currently a third-year IT Student at Pradita University.
+Focusing on Back-end Dev and Android Dev.

 👇 Don't forget to check my LinkedIn